sam-huang1223/data-visualization/README.md

-Finance professionals can use this script to quickly create beautiful bollinger band graphs to assist with technical analysis, while business professionals can use the graph code (e.g. clean_style) to automate the process of creating professional visuals for presentations
+Finance professionals can use this script to quickly create beautiful bollinger band graphs to assist with technical analysis, while business professionals can use the graph code (e.g. clean_style function) to automate the process of creating professional visuals for presentations